jzhang73/Ventilator-for-COVID-19/README.md

 Questions and comments: Jing Zhang, jz29@iupui.edu

 Warning: this ventilator prototype has not been approved by FDA or any agencies.
-Please use the information as your risks and discretion.
+Please use the information as your own risk and discretion.